fommil/fpmortals/manuscript/wip.md

   res: List[Char] = List(m, n, o, p, q, r, s, t, u)
 ~~~~~~~~

+`|==>` is scalaz's Lightsaber.
+This is the syntax of a Functional
+Programmer.
+Not as clumsy or random as `fromStepToL`.
+An elegant
+syntax... for a more civilised age.

 We'll discuss `EphemeralStream` in the next chapter, for now you just
 need to know that it is a potentially infinite data structure that
 avoids memory retention problems in the stdlib `Stream`.